 NOTE: In 2014, I put together this post along with a free download featuring 124 Killer Date Night Ideas.
 It was a good first attempt, but needed to be cleaned up and revised since the list had a few (okay, many) typos and some duplicate ideas.
 It seemed like a good time to update the list and add some great graphics.
-So, I had a friend create a revised and updated Date Night Guide, 2016 version.
-Read (or re-read) the reminders below, and download the 2016 – “New and Improved!” – 124 Killer Date Night Ideas.
+So, I had a friend create a revised and updated Date Night Guide, 2017 version.
+Read (or re-read) the reminders below, and download the 2017 – “New and Improved!” – 124 Killer Date Night Ideas.
+In addition, I now have a DFW guide for those in Dallas-Fort Worth, as well as a national guide that can be used wherever you live!

 What Happened to Date Night?